reside-ic/reside-ic.github.io/content/blog/buildkite-cd.md

 # Deployment pipeline

-Create a repository for your deployment pipelines and add a pipeline yml at `./buildkite/deploy-pipeline.yml` with content
+We define our deplyoment pipeline using a yml file in at path `./buildkite/deploy-pipeline.yml` with content

 ```
 steps: